-My latest play, ‘Who’s Been Sleeping In My Bed?’ is being premiered in Ardattin, Co.
+My latest play, ‘Who’s Been Sleeping In My Bed?’ was premiered in Ardattin, Co.
 Carlow in February 2017.

-I have just started work on a new three-act comedy, my 20th, which is provisionally titled ‘Mammy’s Boy’.
+I have just completed a new three-act comedy, my 20th, which is titled ‘Mammy’s Boy’.

 You are very welcome to my website.
 I hope you enjoy browsing through it.
 Feel free to contact me or leave a comment.